R v Hibbert: Background

 On November 25, 1991, Fitzroy Cohen was shot four times with a semi-automatic handgun in the lobby of the apartment building he lived in.
 The shots were fired by Mark Bailey, an acquaintance of Cohen's.
 Cohen had been aware that Bailey was seeking revenge for an incident in the previous year in which Bailey had been robbed by a rival drug dealer while Cohen and others stood by watching and laughing.

 Bailey was led to Cohen's apartment by the accused, Lawrence Hibbert, who was a close friend of Cohen.
 On the night of the shooting, Hibbert accidentally ran into Bailey, and was threatened with a handgun to bring Bailey to Cohen's apartment.
 Hibbert was also ordered to call Cohen to meet him in the lobby of the apartment.

 Hibbert made no effort to intervene, and claimed that he had no opportunity to run away or warn Cohen.
 He was later driven from the scene by Bailey.
 Cohen survived the shooting, but Bailey was never caught.
 Hibbert turned himself in the next day and was charged with attempted murder as party to the offence.

 At trial, Hibbert was acquitted of attempted murder but convicted of aggravated assault.
 The Court of Appeal upheld the conviction.

 The Supreme Court of Canada was asked to decide the applicability of the defence of duress in the context of aiding and abetting the commission of an offence under s.
 21(1)(b) of the Criminal Code.

-Opinion of the Court
+Decision of the Court

 Chief Justice Lamer, writing for the unanimous court, held that the trial judge's instructions to the jury were incorrect and ordered a new trial.
 In particular, the trial judge was incorrect in referring to the mental state as being a "common intention" to carry out an unlawful purpose.
 Second, the instruction that the mens rea for party liability under s.
 21(1)(b) could be negated by duress was also incorrect.
 Finally, the trial judge failed to instruct the jurors that the common law defence of duress could excuse the accused even if the Crown successfully proved the elements of the offence.

 In arriving at the decision, the court considered the relationship between duress and the mens rea for party liability under ss.
 21(1)(b) and 21(2) of the Code.